AWhiteKnight/ioBroker.moma/README.md

 * processes (overview - no pids)

-Following functions of library systeminformation are called in interval 1 (default every 30 seconds):
+Following functions of library systeminformation are called in interval 1 (default every 10 seconds):
-* cpuTemperature
 * mem
 * battery
+* cpuTemperature
 * networkStats
 * fullLoad

-Following functions of library systeminformation are called in interval 2 (default every 60 minutes):
+Following functions of library systeminformation are called in interval 2 (default every minute):
 * users
 * fsSize
 * blockDevices
 * fsStats
 * disksIO
-* graphics
-* networkInterfaces
+* networkInterfaces (with networkInterfaceDefault)
-* networkInterfaceDefault

-Following functions of library systeminformation are called in interval 3 (default every 24 hours):
+Following functions of library systeminformation are called in interval 3 (default every hour):
+* none

+Following functions of library systeminformation are called in interval 4 (default every day):
-* diskLayout
+* none

 ## License